ben-n93/ben-n93.github.io/content/blog/First Nations Named Places.md

 However I've included these places anyway.

+I've also only included places that have been officially 'assigned' by the Board.

+You can read more about the different place designations [here](https://www.gnb.nsw.gov.au/__data/assets/pdf_file/0011/59627/Glossary_of_Designation_Values.pdf).

 ## Visualising the data

 Originally I wanted to plot all the named places on a map however the Folium map created was so large